Tensors and Algebras: An Algebraic Spacetime Interpretation for Tensor Models: Constructing the associative closure using a measure

 We call the tensor rank decomposition \emph{positive} if $\gamma_i > 0$ for all $i$.
 If we now define $\beta_i = (\gamma_i)^{1/3} > 0$ and $p^i_a \equiv (\beta_i)^{-1/3} \phi^i_a$, we see that~\eqref{eq:associative_constr:TRD_phi} and~\eqref{eq:associative_constr:TRD_phi_innerp} exactly reduce to

 in a similar fashion to~\eqref{eq:associative_closure:simple_tensor} and~\eqref{eq:associative_closure:simple_innerp} with $\beta_i>0$.

-The similarity between~\eqref{eq:associative_constr:TRD_betappp} and \eqref{eq:associative_closure:simple_tensor} suggests that the tensor rank decomposition has a relationship with the simple function approach using potential homomorphisms of section~\ref{sec:associative_constr:measure}.
+The similarity between~\eqref{eq:associative_constr:TRD_betappp} and \eqref{eq:associative_closure:simple_tensor} suggests that the tensor rank decomposition has a relationship with the simple function approach using potential homomorphisms of Section~\ref{sec:associative_constr:measure}.
 The idea in the following is to treat the $p_a^i$ above as potential homomorphisms.
 If the $p^i\in \mathcal{F}^*$ indeed correspond to potential homomorphisms $p^i \in |\mathcal{F}|^{(P)} \subset \mathcal{F}^*$ we could keep finding tensor rank decompositions in order to generate more and more points.
-Furthermore, if we consider the interpretation introduced in section~\ref{sec:associative_constr:measure}, we already get the information of the measure for free through the $\beta_i$.
-Then, using the procedure described in~\ref{sec:associative_constr:constr} we can reconstruct the whole associative closure.
+Furthermore, if we consider the interpretation introduced in Section~\ref{sec:associative_constr:measure}, we already get the information of the measure for free through the $\beta_i$.
+Then, using the procedure described in Section~\ref{sec:associative_constr:constr} we can reconstruct the whole associative closure.

-\begin{definition} A (not necessarily minimal) positive tensor rank decomposition $P_{abc} = \sum_{i=1}^R \beta_i p_a^i p_b^i p_c^i$ is called a \emph{pointwise decomposition} if every $p_a^i\in |\mathcal{F}|^{(P)}$. \end{definition} By this definition, the decomposition in~\eqref{eq:associative_closure:simple_tensor} is a pointwise decomposition.
-Thus we immediately can conclude that \begin{corollary} Every measure-generated tensor has a pointwise decomposition. \end{corollary}
+\begin{Definition} A positive tensor rank decomposition $P_{abc} = \sum_{i=1}^R \beta_i p_a^i p_b^i p_c^i$ (note, not necessarily minimal) is called a \emph{pointwise decomposition} if every $p_a^i\in |\mathcal{F}|^{(P)}$. \end{Definition} By this definition, the decomposition in~\eqref{eq:associative_closure:simple_tensor} is a pointwise decomposition.
+Thus we immediately can conclude that \begin{Corollary} Every measure-generated tensor has a pointwise decomposition. \end{Corollary}

 Naturally, this bring up several questions.
 Firstly, whether or not every tensor have a positive tensor rank decomposition.
 There is no conclusive proof of this fact yet, but some numerical calculations for $N=3,4,5$ imply that it seems to be true.
-The calculation was done using Mathematica and generating 1.000 random unital symmetric tensors $P_{abc}$ and trying to obtain a positive tensor rank decomposition.
+The calculation was done using \textsc{Mathematica} and generating $1000$ random unital symmetric tensors $P_{abc}$ and trying to obtain a positive tensor rank decomposition.
 The tensors were ensured to be unital by fixing $P_{1ab} = P_{a1b} = P_{ab1} = \delta_{ab}$.
-In all cases a good decomposition with an error $(\sum_{i=1}^R \beta_i p_a^i p_b^i p_c^i - P_{abc})^2 < 10^{-20}$ could be found.
-This leads to the formulation of the conjecture: \begin{conjecture} Every unital symmetric real tensor has a positive tensor rank decomposition. \end{conjecture} Though the numerical evidence suggests this to be true, it still remains to be proven.
+In all cases a good decomposition with an error $\big(\sum_{i=1}^R \beta_i p_a^i p_b^i p_c^i - P_{abc}\big)^2 < 10^{-20}$ could be found.
+This leads to the formulation of the conjecture: \begin{Conjecture} Every unital symmetric real tensor has a positive tensor rank decomposition. \end{Conjecture} Though the numerical evidence suggests this to be true, it still remains to be proven.